Diary (2022 film): Plot

-During the fight the driver is injured fatally and crashes another car which was shown during the movie prologue.
+During the fight, the driver is injured fatally and crashes another car which was shown during the movie prologue.
 The bus crashes into the gorge from the 13th hairpin bend, the only survivors being Varadhan, the young man who travelled with him and couple of other passengers.
 A search party starts searching the lake below for the drowned bus as per the locations pointed by Varadhan but does not find anything for long.
 At last, they find the remains of a bus, but what they find is a very old bus with lot of human skeletons inside.
 It is revealed that what they unearthed was the remains of the bus which crashed 16 years ago, and skeletons belonged to all the passengers who were travelling in it that time.
-Varadhan infers that the bus that he got into was the same supernatural copy of the crashed bus and the dead passengers travelling inside that same bus as ghosts.
-It is shown that the murder shown to have been committed by the robbers is the same one which Varadhan is investigating now, and the reason police could not find bodies during the hotel raid was that the incident happened 16 years ago only and it was the robbers’ ghosts whom Varadhan has run into now.
+Varadhan infers that the bus that he got into was a supernatural copy of the crashed bus and the dead passengers were travelling inside that same bus as ghosts.
+It is shown that the honeymoon couple's murder shown to have been committed by the robbers is the same one which Varadhan is investigating now, and the reason police could not find bodies during the hotel raid was that the incident happened 16 years ago only.
+It was the robbers’ ghosts whom Varadhan had run into now.
 He explains this to Pavithra citing the Bus 375 urban legend.
 They travel to the transport department to confirm that the number plate Varadhan gave to Pavithra was the exact number plate of the missing bus from 16 years ago and the conductor and driver credentials also matched with the same.
 Varadhan and Pavithra deduce that the bus with drowned passengers undertake the journey periodically as ghosts and whoever gets into the bus and leaves before the 13th hairpin bend survives every time.
 Based on the experience they confront Gunasekaran and have him arrested with circumstantial evidence for the crimes he committed 16 years back.

 During the epilogue, Varadhan, after solving the case successfully, visits the church priest who was his guardian at the foster home.
-He learns that the car shown at the epilogue, and which got into an accident with the bus was driven by his father, with him and his mother inside.
+He learns that the car shown at the prologue which got into an accident with the bus was driven by his father, with him and his mother inside.
 After his parents die during the accident at 13th hairpin bend, the priest finds him and takes him in.
 4 years later, Varadhan is married to Pavitra and while reminiscing the incident they find out that since the accident happened on 29 February which is a leap year and it was on a Feb 29th 4 years back that they also got into the bus, the bus travels the same route with the ghosts every 4 years.
 Varadhan goes to the bus stand at midnight to confirm these deductions and finds Satya boarding the bus to see his mother again, whom he lost years back during the accident, when he was still a little boy.